Orta Nova: Main sights

 The ex-Jesuit convent (1611) and the tower on its top, the Tower of the Lazeret (Torre del Lazzaretto) are also historically interesting.

 There are also some archeological sites and some Roman settlements.

 Economy

 The area of Orta Nova is intensively given over to agriculture, except some wine-producing households.

-The agricultural productions include: wheat, dessert grapes, olive oil, artichokes and other vegetables.
-Because of a somewhat homogeneous development on the local territory, it has been subject, during the years, to emigration which halted the economical growth.
+The agricultural productions include wheat, dessert grapes, olive oil, artichokes and other vegetables.
+Because of a somewhat homogeneous development on the local territory, it has been subject, during the years, to emigration which halted the economic growth.